jmlsf/test-book-2/Clojurescript Interop.md

 1. The `:devtools` section sets up the equivalent of figwheel.
 Note the `:after-load` entry point: this is what shadow-cljs will call when it hot reloads new code.
 Typically, you will just remount the root element in your reagent project, or the equivalent if you are using a different library.
 Shadow-cljs gives you other hooks so that you can do things such as restarting webworkers.
 Either clone or poke around [this repo](https://github.com/lauritzsh/reagent-shadow-cljs-starter) for an example.

+##### Minification, bundling, and selective imports

+Shadow-cljs kind of operates like webpack for you.
+It will bundle and perform safe minifications on all your javascript libraries.
+On slack, I saw one project that ported to shadow-cljs and saw big improvements in bundle size without doing anything.

+One advantage of supporting the full es6 import syntax is that some libraries are built with components that can be imported individually \(e.g. material-ui\).
+You can potentially see big improvements in code size just because of this feature.

 ##### Rough spots

 Shadow-cljs still isn't 100% perfect on all modules.
 Occasionally you have to give it a hint as to which file in the distribution it should use.
 For example, if you want to use the es6 style import statements with the `react-flip-move` package, you need to tell shadow-cljs which of the handful of distributions it ships with to use: